omarreis/ISAPIGate/README.md

 ## Routing files

-With ISAPIGate, the remote server is selected using a numeric ID inside the query string.
+With ISAPIGate, the remote server is selected using a numeric ID inside the URI.

      usage example:
      URL = https://www.myserver.com/scripts/ISAPIGate.dll/1/path?querystr